-Thus, the qualitative research shows that the situation is not caused existing bv discrimination; it is rather circumstantial in nature (triggered by prioritising personal objectives or pressures from outside the professional life).
+Thus, the qualitative research shows that the existing situation is not caused by discrimination; it is rather circumstantial in nature (triggered by prioritising personal objectives or pressures from outside the professional life).
 We have therefore found that women in leadership positions also come across specific barriers related mostly to the prolonged working schedule, which involves a great and constant effort.
-This makes it difficult to strike a balance between /research administrative, didactic and personal, family-related tasks.
+This makes it difficult to strike a balance between administrative, didactic /research and personal, family-related tasks.